The body and sex

 The female pelvic area

-The pelvis is the area between the hips and below the tummy-button.
+The pelvis is the area between the hips and below the belly button.
+For women, trans men and other people assigned female at birth, the sex organs you were born with include:

 The brain controls the reproductive system using hormones (chemical messengers).
-These hormones are made in the ovaries and in areas of the brain such as the pituitary gland.
-The hormones affect your periods (menstruation) and ability to get pregnant (fertility).
-They also affect your interest in sex (your sex drive or libido).
+These hormones are made in the ovaries and in areas of the brain, such as the pituitary gland.
+The hormones affect your:

-Eventually the ovaries stop making hormones.
-This is called the menopause and usually happens between the ages of about 45 and 55.
+Eventually, the ovaries stop making hormones.
+This is called the menopause.
+It usually happens between the ages of about 45 and 55.
 Changing levels of hormones during the menopause can cause symptoms that include lack of interest in sex and vaginal dryness.

 Outside the body and between the legs is the vulva.
-The skin forms two large outer folds and two smaller inner folds around the opening to the vagina.
+The skin forms 2 large outer folds and 2 smaller inner folds around the opening to the vagina.
 At the front of the vulva is the outer tip of a sensitive structure called the clitoris.
 The rest of the clitoris sits further back and inside the body.

 The vulva